 You don’t have to take a course in interior design or have a large budget to create a beautiful living space.
 Interior decorating is really about expressing yourself.
 When a house reflects your personality, it begins to truly feel like a home.
 Check out design websites, home decorating magazines and model homes for inspiration.
 When you find a room that you absolutely love, spend some time analyzing what it is about the space that makes it so appealing.
 Consider everything from the color scheme to window treatments, flooring, furniture, lighting, accessories and how everything is placed in the room.
 This should give you some ideas that you may be able to incorporate into your own home.
-Here are some tips that can help you get it right.
+Here are some tips for decorating that can help you get it right.

 Match style to the type of building: